dotnet/linker/docs/illink-options.md

 start with the main entry point method of `Program.exe` (typically the `Main` method) and process all its dependencies to determine what is necessary for this assembly to run.

-It's possible to use multiple input files and linker will treat them as multiple sources of input.
-When a library is used instead of executable linker will mark all members instead.
-This behaviour can be further customized using `--root` option which allows the following options.
+It's possible to use multiple input files and linker will use them all as multiple sources.
+When a library is used instead of executable linker will root and mark all members instead of assembly entry point.
+This rooting behaviour can be customized by passing additional option which can use one of following values.

 - `all` - Keep all members in root assembly
 - `default` - Use entry point for applications and all members for libraries
 - `entrypoint` - Use assembly entry point as only root in the assembly
 - `visible` - Keep all members and types visible outside of root assembly

-You can retain all public members of `Program.exe` application by calling linker like
+You can retain all public members of `Program.exe` application even if they are not referenced by any dependency by calling linker like

-`illink -a Program.exe --root visible Program`
+`illink -a Program.exe visible`

 ### Linking from an [XML descriptor](data-formats.md#descriptor-format)